Vermeille/Torchelie/README.md

   samples for instance.
 * `WithIndexDataset` returns the sample's index as well.
 Useful if you want to retrieve the sample or associate something to it.
+* `CachedDataset` lazily caches a dataset so that next iterations won't access the original storage or recompute the initial dataset's transforms

 ## `torchelie.datasets.debug`